Uniform convergence of the Fleming-Viot process in a hard killing metastable case: Establishing Assumption

 see Figure~\ref{Figure1}.

-Fix as well some $T>0$ (to be chosen large enough below, independently from $\varepsilon$) and for all $x\in D\setminus B_1$ write the event:
+Fix as well some $T>0$ (to be chosen large enough below, independently from $\varepsilon$) and for all $x\in \mathcal N$ write the event:

 Let's first show that there exists $C>0$ such that $\mathbb{P}((\mathcal E^x)^c) \leqslant Ce^{-(a+\gamma)/\varepsilon}$ for $\varepsilon$ small enough and $T$ great enough, using Large Deviation results.
-In other words, in a fixed time interval, with high probability, starting from a medium energy level at most $(U_1+U_0)/2$, the process will stay below the high energy level $U_2$ and will end below the medium energy level $U_3$.
+In other words, in a fixed time interval, with high probability, starting from either a medium energy level at most $(U_1+U_0)/2$, or from the center of the domain, the process will stay away from the neighborhood of $\partial D$ where the energy is above $U_2$, and will end up either below the medium energy level $U_3$, or at the center of the domain.
 According to \cite[Chapter 4, Theorem 1.1]{Freidlin-Wentzell}, the action function of the process~\eqref{descente} is: